flashbots/suave-specs/specs/rigil/README.md

 # Rigil Overview

-This set of specs proposes the Rigil Testnet, a continuation of the star system theme (Centauri, Andromeda, Helios) laid out in [The Future of MEV](https://writings.flashbots.net/mevm-suave-centauri-and-beyond); and the first in a series of SUAVE testnets based on stars in the [(Alpha) Centauri system](https://en.wikipedia.org/wiki/Alpha_Centauri): Rigil Kentaurus (Alpha Centauri A), Toliman (B) and Proxima Centauri (C).
+This set of specs outlines the Rigil Testnet, a continuation of the star system theme (Centauri, Andromeda, Helios) laid out in [The Future of MEV](https://writings.flashbots.net/mevm-suave-centauri-and-beyond); and the first in a series of SUAVE testnets based on stars in the [(Alpha) Centauri system](https://en.wikipedia.org/wiki/Alpha_Centauri): Rigil Kentaurus (Alpha Centauri A), Toliman (B) and Proxima Centauri (C).

-The Rigil Testnet is an experimental sandbox and foundation for building MEV applications in a decentralized and private manner.
-Applications built atop this platform gain access to encrypted orderflow and process it using confidential computation and data storage.
-This empowers stakeholders to articulate the intricate facets of the MEV supply chain pertinent to their order flow as smart contracts written in solidity.
-Catering to a diverse set of players, from developers and users to proposers, sequencers, and block builders, this testnet facilitates the design and governance of smart contracts on the SUAVE Chain, which define these MEV application rules.
-Rigil's key features comprise fostering a market for mechanism designs, replicating the SGX user experience, and Proof-of-Authority consensus to allow for rapid prototyping.

-The network's architecture is composed of SUAVE Computors for confidential computation, the Confidential Data Store for secure and private storage, a blockchain to store MEV application rules and transparent dissemination of public data, and the MEVM, a modified EVM that exposes confidential execution and storage APIs to deevlopers.
-Rigil's core objective remains clear: to ensure sensitive data remains offchain unless intentionally programmed, and directing such data efficiently across all SUAVE computors, thus optimizing bundle and block construction throughout the network.
+The Rigil Testnet is a sandbox for building MEV applications in a decentralized and private manner that is initially targetted towards developers.
+Developers are empowered with the MEVM, a modification of the EVM which gives them access to new MEV specific precompiles that allow them to write their applications as smart contracts in Solidity.
+Further, Rigil offers a live test network for rapid prototyping hosted by Flashbots that uses Goerli ETH for gas and a proof-of-authority consensus mechanism.

+Rigil's architecture is composed of several parts:
+* SUAVE "Computors" - a network of actors that provide private computation for MEV applications
+* Confidential data storage: a private place to store sensitive data (e.g. user transactions)
+* SUAVE Chain: to store MEV applications and public data
+* MEVM: a modified EVM that exposes confidential execution and storage APIs to developers

+The goal of the Rigil testnet is to gather feedback on developer experience and harden the overall SUAVE software stack.
+The testnet is not intended to be a long-lived network and may be reset in the future.

 ## Users

 The Rigil testnet is initially focused on a specific set of actors:

-1. **Developers** - create smart contracts on SUAVE Chain that define rules for MEV applications like orderflow auctions and block building.
-Smart contracts deployed by developers can call special *precompiles* to request confidential computation.
+1. **Developers** - create smart contracts on SUAVE Chain that define rules for MEV applications like orderflow auctions, block building, and intent executors.
-2. **Users** - send requests/transactions to SUAVE.
-Such transaction can include confidential data.
-3. **Proposers/Sequencers** - extend another blockchain with a new block.
+2. **Users** - leverage unique applications on SUAVE, e.g. to send private transactions or execute your intents.
+3. **Proposers** - outsource block building to SUAVE.
+Initially, this is focused only on Ethereum.
 4. **Block Builders** - can be implemented as smart contracts inside Suave.
 In the Rigil Tesnet, Suave has the capability to submit bundles to several external builders to help transaction inclusion during early stages of development.
-5. **Auctions** - L1 Transactions, EIP 712 signed messages, UserOps, the right to update an oracle, and more can be programmably auctioned and utilize privacy primitives.
-5. **Solvers** - upload solver code to the chain and plug into encrypted orderflow, or monitor the chain and submit solutions based on emitted logs.
+5. **Auction protocols** - can program their auctions as a smart contract.

 ## Rigil Design Goals

-1. **Market for Mechanisms** - Enable permissionless innovation by allowing anyone to deploy mechanisms as smart contracts and allowing users of those mechanisms to choose from a market of options.
+1. **Permissionless** - Allow anyone to deploy SUAVE smart contracts.
+2. **Easy to use** - Create an environment that is as easy to use and test as possible, enabling rapid prototyping.
-2. **SGX UX Closeness** - Get as close to SGX user experience as possible and minimize breaking changes down the road.
+3. **SGX UX Closeness** - Get as close to SGX user experience as possible and minimize breaking changes down the road.

 ## Design Decisions